evomimic/holo-health/holochain-aids/app-anatomy.md

 _Figure 1.
 Development View of a Holochain App_

 The components are all stored within a _dna_ folder.
+This folder contains: (1) a DNA file, (2) a UI folder, (3) One Zome folder for each Zome offered by this app.

 The structural elements of the app are stored in a _dna[.json, .yaml, .toml]_ file.
 As the different suffixes suggect, it can be written in JSON, YAML, or TOML.
 This file consists of...
   1. **_application meta-data_**: name, UUID, version, description, a reference to the version of holochain on which this app depends and some configuration attributes for the DHT associated with this app.
   2. **_zero or more Properties_**: application-specific strings available as _properties_ of the application.
   3. **_zero or more Zomes_**: You can think of a Zome as a module within the app.